andySigler/nodela/README.md

 Repository also includes a redesigned bed plate, in order to avoid using any tape.
 The `roland_bed.ai` file inside `./resources` was designed to be laser cut into flat delrin.
 Threaded inserts are then hammered in, and washers are used to hold down the PCB.

-#####Sofware Features
+###Sofware Features
- - Node.js script
+#####Node.js script
  - Creates final file and writes to MDX-15/20 drivers
- - Drag .brd Eagle file into interface to parse the gerber
+#####Drag .brd Eagle file into interface to parse the gerber
  - Recognizes Wires (pre-designed toolpaths)
  - Recognizes Part Holes
  - Recognizes Vias
- - Jog the mills's head to select the cut's origin
+#####Jog the mills's head to select the cut's origin
+ - Mill anywhere on your copper by jogging the head around with HTML5 buttons

-#####What nodela does NOT do
+###What nodela does NOT do

- - Does NOT mill Routes
+#####Does NOT mill Routes
  - Toolpath lines for making Routes must be designed in eagle using the Wire command (these are simple lines)
  - I prefer drawing these by hand, but for the lazy check out this great ULP: [fablab-mill-n-drill.ulp](http://mlab.taik.fi/paja/?p=1874)
- - Does NOT interpret arcs or circles
+####Does NOT interpret arcs or circles
  - The current version parses Wires in your .brd file, and assumes they are all straight lines
  - If you want a curve in your mill job, draw tons of little lines, or use the ULP linked to above

 ###Install